Social and Economic Policy

 Get Involved

 The League at both the state and national level supports access to affordable and quality behavioral healthcare for all.
-Restrictions to access, and provider availability and reimbursement have always plagued behavioral healthcare.
-However, these issues have only been exacerbated recently given the shocks of the pandemic and social isolation.
+Restrictions to access, provider availability, and reimbursement have always plagued behavioral healthcare.
+These problems were only made worse by the pandemic and the increased social isolation that resulted from it.

 Bill Tracking